-Voluntee rs risk discomfo rt from cold weather, wind and rain. that all clean-up hosts to be First Aid trained. • You should ensure access to a First Aid kit if you are hosting a public clean-up • Volunteers instructed to wear warm and waterproof clothing, If under 18's are present, parent or guardian should supervise closely.
+Voluntee rs risk discomfo rt from cold weather, wind and rain.
+We recommend that all clean-up hosts to be First Aid trained.
+You should ensure access to a First Aid kit if you are hosting a public clean-up Volunteers instructed to wear warm and waterproof clothing, thick socks and sturdy boots Volunteers instructed to avoid areas where debris could come loose, i.e. trees, poorly maintained structures in high winds If lightning occurs, workers and volunteers are instructed to cease using litter pickers and stop the event Volunteers instructed to warm up and stretch prior to event during cold weather and to pay particular attention not to overexert themselves in order to avoid back injury.
+If under 18's are present, parent or guardian should supervise closely.
 Organiser to shorten event duration due to conditions.
 Organiser to cancel event if weather is extreme.
 JWL /RS On the day Vehicle s on roads and in car parks Voluntee rs risk injury through contact with moving vehicles Children to remain under supervision and in sight of a responsible adult at all times, preferably by a parent or guardian.
-POSTERS AT ENTRANCES TO THE VILLAGE TO REQUEST DRIVERS: PLEASE DRIVE CAREFULLY Eve nt orga niser On the day
+Children not to pick litter from the road but to remain on pavements and paths Prior to event, the organiser to advise volunteers on areas POSTERS AT ENTRANCES TO THE VILLAGE TO REQUEST DRIVERS: PLEASE DRIVE CAREFULLY Eve nt orga niser On the day